Financial Aid Resource Center

 Extenuating Circumstances

 Sometimes there are special circumstances that are not reflected in your FAFSA application - situations that may affect your family's ability to pay for college.
 Special circumstances might include things like a job loss or reduction in income, or unusually high out-of-pocket medical expenses.
 If this is your situation, you can submit a request to have your situation reviewed by our college's director of financial aid, who has the authority to use professional judgment to amend your financial aid application.
-There is a formal process that begins with the Extenuating Circumstance Request form and will require additional documentation.
+There is a formal process that begins with the Special Circumstance Request form and will require additional documentation.

-Extenuating Circumstance Request
+Special Circumstance Request

 Summer Term Awards